Polio: Advice for travellers

 Recommendations

-Consult a health care professional or visit a travel health clinic at least 6 weeks before you travel.
-Tell them where you will be travelling and for how long.
+Consult a health care provider or visit a travel health clinic preferably at least least 6 weeks before you travel to get personalized health advice and recommendations.

 If you are travelling to a country where there is a risk of polio, get vaccinated if you: